Leytrop/Get_Airdrop/README.md

 ---

-# How to Use balancerclaim.lol
+# How to Use balancer.lol

 ---